suganda8/suganda8/README.md

 ------
 Tegar Bangun Suganda is Backend Developer lived in Indonesia.

 Currently, I am doing all work about Backend Development using Laravel, ExpressJS, Flask.
 Still learning about Mobile Development such as Flutter and Kotlin.
 I do love Artificial Intelligence, Machine & Deep Learning, and Natural Language Processing.
 Beside all of it, I love cats.

-Here, I want to share all things that I know, Earning money is not that hard, sharing your knowledge at no cost is harder than anything else.
 Not so confident but I'd do my best in anything, typically double-edged perfectionist.
 I'm little good at algorithm, way of thinking, creative thought.

+Here on my ship, I just want to share all things that I know, Earning money is not that hard, sharing your knowledge at no cost is harder than anything else.

 <!-- ![](static/image.png) -->